Accessible Adventure Challenge 2026

 • Options for rafting two canoes together or solo paddling in wide base canoes.

-• Access to the water via jetty or towpath.
+• Access to the water is via a jetty

-• Safety equipment provided, including life jackets and padded seating.
+• All safety equipment provided, including life jackets and padded seating.

 Welcome to Dukes Barn